 4. How to assess threat indicators.

 A threat indicator is a verbal or visual behavior that implies an individual is being deceptive, threatening, trying to hide in plain sight, or carrying contraband or weapons.
-Clusters are combinations of threat indicators help us to prioritize targets based on the possession of weapons and their threat level.
+Clusters are combinations of threat indicators which help us to prioritize targets based on the possession of weapons and their threat level.
 You will learn approximately 100 threat indicators across 8 categories.

 5. How to plan & conduct an interdiction.